-The yield on Germany's 10-year government bond , the benchmark for the euro zone, was up 4 bps to 0.42 percent, a move mirrored by most other high-grade euro zone 10-year government debt.
+The yield on Germany's 10-year government bond , the benchmark for the euro zone, was up 3.5 bps to 0.42 percent in early trade, a move mirrored by most other high-grade euro zone 10-year government debt.

-Japanese 10-year debt itself was flat on the day while 10-year U.S. Treasury yields were also up 4 bps.
+Japanese 10-year debt itself was flat on the day while 10-year U.S. Treasury yields were up 2.4 bps.

 "The question becomes how Japanese growth could impact the very expansionary stance of central banks," said DZ Bank strategist Daniel Lenz.